 The SCORM Engine supports content that conforms to the SCORM 1.2 standard, the SCORM 2004 standard, as well as AICC and the playing of Tin Can API packages.
 Blackboard Learn currently doesn't include a Tin Can Learning Record Store (LRS) however basic data passed will be viewable in the gradebook.

 You don't need to determine ahead of time what the content type is, as the add content option uses the same process for all supported types.
-For instance, in the case of uploading IMS content packages, a message may appear saying Some issues were found with this course which may affect playability and a sub message that the package is not in SCORM format and it will assume it is IMS Content package.
+For example, in the case of uploading IMS content packages, a message may appear saying Some issues were found with this course which may affect playability and a sub message that the package isn't in SCORM format and it will assume it's an IMS Content package.

 Add a SCORM package to your course the same as any other piece of content.